Elderly Falls: How to Reduce the Risk and Choose an Alert System

 Once you have recovered from a fall, continue with your activities as much as you can (incorporating any new fall-prevention techniques, of course).
 Remember that staying active can ultimately reduce your risk of falling.
 Many seniors reduce their activity after a fall because they are afraid it will happen again.
-But a fear of falls, in older adults especially, can actually increase the risk.
+But fear of falls, in older adults especially, can actually increase the risk.
 The result can be a vicious cycle.
-So if fear of falling is holding you back from any activities, talk to your doctor or a mental health professional.
+So if fear of falling is holding you back from any activities, talk to your doctor or mental health professional.

 Elderly falls are not inevitable as we age.
 With a fall-prevention plan, you can protect yourself from the short- and long-term effects of falling.
 Talk to your doctor about ways to stay safe.
 And if you think a personal safety alert system is a good fit for you, research some options.
-Investing a little time right now in fall-proofing your life will benefit you significantly in the run long.
+Investing a little time right now in fall-proofing your life will benefit you significantly in the long run.